nus-cs2113-AY2324S1/tp/docs/team/kevinz420.md

 implemented some general purpose commands such as `ExitCommand` and `HelpCommand` so that the rest of the team can successfully run a barebone implementation of our application.

-### Documentation
+## Documentation
 * User Guide:
     * Added documentation for the features help and exit
 * Developer Guide:
   * Added implementation details about handling user input and displaying output.
+## Team-Based Tasks:
+  * Making bug fixes from bugs found by other students from the PE-D
+  * Communicating with other members of the team to clarify how my features can be integrated with theirs
+  * Helping other members of the team with the debugging process and suggesting methods to fix the problems they encounter